napari/napari/docs/source/developers/CONTRIBUTING.md

     ```

 2. When writing a test that requires a `napari.Viewer` object, we provide our
-   own convenient fixture called `viewer_factory` that will take care of
+   own convenient fixture called `make_test_viewer` that will take care of
    creating a viewer and cleaning up at the end of the test.
 When using this
    function, it is **not** necessary to use a `qtbot` fixture, nor should you do
    any additional cleanup (such as using `qtbot.addWidget` or calling